A lot of AI marketing lives in the gap between what the public hears when a company says “we trained our own model” and what the company actually did.

 Teams make architecture, vendor, and risk decisions based on these labels.
 If “open source” really means “downloadable weights with restrictions,” that changes what you can audit, reproduce, deploy, and defend.

-That being said, none of this means open weight models are bad.
+None of this means open weight models are bad.
 They are useful, and they have done a lot to democratize access to alternative LLMs outside the closed source models from the big labs.

 But if all you released was the weights, say open weights and own it.
 If your “own model” started from someone else’s base, say that too.
 The work can still be valuable.
 It just should not require users to reverse engineer what was actually built.